Don’t Sweat The Small Stuff (1997) is a simple self-help book sharing a deep philosophical take on life.

 - Don’t skimp on relaxing time: prioritize it

-His message was focused around well-being and joy of life over “achievement”.
+His message was focused on the well-being and the joy of life over “achievement”.

 #1.
 Choose Relaxed Over Competitive

 The author says it’s not true that to achieve and get things done, we need to be competitive and stressed out.

 It’s best to approach life with a relaxed and contemplative attitude, instead.

 And you should never lose the ability to relax and take a breather whenever you need one, especially after having worked hard.

 Here are a couple of great ways to enjoy a more relaxed life:

 - Stop trying to please others